Dip.Arts (Ceramics), B. Ed & Training

-I have been involved in ceramics for many years.
-As a teenager I admired a potter at a market and made a pact with myself that I would take it up one day.
-I took the plunge at 27 years old and began to experiment with various designs, methods, techniques, skills and decoration and have been inspired by many potters who have come before me.
+As a teenager I admired a potter at a market and made a pact with myself that I would take up pottery one day.
+I took the plunge at age 27 and began to experiment with various designs, methods, techniques, skills and decoration and have been inspired by many potters who have come before me.

 Starting with a short course for 8 weeks in 1991, I made my first small bowl on the wheel.
-Realising how hard it would be I was determined to succeed and years later graduated with a Diploma of Fine Arts (Ceramics).
-I was so determined to succeed, I also studied a Bachelor of Education and Training and worked full-time, at the same time, studying on nights and weekends.
+Eight years later, and while working full-time as a corporate trainer, I graduated with a Diploma of Fine Arts (Ceramics) and a Bachelor of Education and Training.

-I have always been attracted to Asian design, its sharp edges, concise forms, ‘disciplined’ appearance and am drawn to creating bold statements when producing work, whether thrown on the wheel or handbuilt.
-Adding embellishments, carving and decorating work, coupled with dark, bold glazes or bright white glazes on porcelain and stoneware clays is my preferred method of finishing work.
+Growing up on Nauru Island and unknowingly influenced by the various Pacific Island designs and artworks, the Asian culture and European residents, a mixture of designs began to appear in my work.
+I found the Asian designs particularly attractive, especially their sharp edges, concise forms, ‘disciplined’ appearance and am drawn to creating bold statements when producing work, whether thrown on the wheel or handbuilt.
+Adding embellishments, carving and decorating work, coupled with dark, bold glazes or bright white glazes on porcelain and stoneware clays are my preferred methods of finishing work.

-I have the opportunity to teach adults and children every week and share in their joy and creativity, am a member of the Australian Ceramics Association and Treefern Potters in Ferntree Gully in the outer eastern suburbs of Melbourne.
+I have been privileged to work with one of the most progressive Councils in Victoria, Australia; Knox Council, having had the opportunity to teach adults and children for a number of years.
+It has been a pleasure to share in their joy and creativity, their inspirations and their dreams whilst also being a member of the Australian Ceramics Association and Treefern Potters.
 I’m totally addicted to clay and am literally immersed elbow-deep in clay most of the week.

 Here is a list of my previous achievements.